How is Infinity in a Drop structured?

 The Epilogue contains some speculations about the future of Integral Indian psychology and its place in the wider context of science and society.
 It also contains a few personal reflections on what this text means to me.

-Many chapters have side blocks that are basically designed to encourage a more active engagement with the text: they ask questions, suggest things to do or pay special attention to and so on.
+Many chapters have side blocks that are basically meant for students and that are designed to encourage a more active engagement with the text: they ask questions, suggest things to do or pay special attention to and so on.
 As not everybody likes such intrusions in their reading process, the online version fo this text has a Student Questions button in the top-right corner of the screen which can switch the side blocks On or Off.

 In the Appendix you'll find things that may be of interest to some but not to all readers.
 Most chapters of the Appendix give more detail about things that have only been hinted at or described in a very short form within the main text.
 The appendix also includes a short biography of Sri Aurobindo, an annotated bibliography, glossary and index.